ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 *Prerequisite: Strength 13+*

-As an action, you may slam Earthbreaker's head onto the ground to cast the *thunderwave* spell.
-The level of the spell equals your proficiency bonus.
-You can use this feature once per short rest.
+Once per short rest, as an action, you may slam Earthbreaker's head onto the ground to cast the *thunderwave* spell.
+The level of the spell equals 1 + the item's Magical Bonus.

 ### Frostbrother